 Electrification of the Transportation Sector

-The transportation sector accounts for 29 percent of US greenhouse gas emissions (2017 data).
-Within the sector, nearly 60 percent of emissions come from light-duty vehicles, 23 percent from medium- and heavy-duty vehicles, and the remaining 18 percent from aircraft, ships, rail, and other sources.
+The transportation sector accounts for 28 percent of US greenhouse gas emissions (2018 data).
+Within the sector, 59 percent of emissions come from light-duty vehicles, 23 percent from medium- and heavy-duty vehicles, and the remainder from aircraft, ships, rail, and other sources.
 Given the limited electrification potential of aircraft and ships, and the small share of rail in the sector, this section will focus exclusively on electrification of light-, medium-, and heavy-duty vehicles.

 Benefits of Electrification